 "The conch is a favored show-stopper—and for good reason.
 This piercing actually goes through the ear’s center, the puncture applied somewhat close to the edge to allow for optimal wear.
 Opt for a stud or a hoop that wraps around the outer ear, all the better to play with other placements."

 That bit of cartilage that guards your ear canal?
 That’s the tragus, and it’s one of the most popular spots for a piercing.
 Even when worn without any other facial jewelry, this option demands a second look.

 Above the tragus is a node of cartilage called the rook.
-Sometimes referred to as the “anti-helix,” the rook has potential for both striking looks and those more subtle.
+This area has potential for both striking looks and those more subtle.
 A dainty ring or barbell is sure to draw the eye.

 The helix is a piercing of the cartilage of the outer upper ear.
 Back when the ear piercing menu was slightly more sparse, you probably knew the helix as a “cartilage piercing.”
 A standout when worn alone; plays well with others.